mothur/mothur.github.io/_wiki/sffinfo.md

 The accnos parameter allows you to provide a accnos file containing the names of the sequences you would like extracted.
-You may enter multiple files by separating them by -\'s.
+You may enter multiple files by separating them by -'s.

      mothur > sffinfo(sff=F5MMO9001.sff, accnos=F5MMO9001.accnos)